SudoPlayGames/Joise/modules.md

 ---
 layout: page
 title: Modules
-description: In-depth analysis of how each module works.
+description: A deeper analysis of how to use each module.
 permalink: /modules/
 ---